-MVCC's Nursing Program is designed for students interested in performing the duties associated with being a Registered Nurse.
-Graduates receive an Associate in Applied Science degree and are prepared as beginning practitioners in nursing and are eligible for the RN New York State licensing examination.
+MVCC's nursing program is designed for students interested in performing the duties associated with being a Registered Nurse.
+Graduates receive an Associate in Applied Science degree, are prepared as beginning practitioners in nursing, and are eligible for the RN New York State licensing examination.
 Upon completion of the program and the RN licensure, graduates can get a job in nursing anywhere in the United States.

 - Minimum high school average of 85 OR a current overall grade point average (GPA) of 2.85.

-- Math: An SAT math score of 500 or higher OR an ACT math score of 21 or higher OR an appropriate math placement test score OR a grade of "C" or better in a college-level mathematics course taken within five years OR a grade of “C” or better in a MVCC MA045, MA050, MA 108, MA115 or comparable mathematics course taken within five years.
+- Math: An SAT math score of 500 or higher OR an ACT math score of 19 or higher OR an appropriate math placement test score OR a letter grade of "C" or better in an MVCC MA045, MA050, MA089, MA090, MA091, MA108, MA115, or a comparable mathematics course taken within five years.

-- Chemistry: High School Chemistry with a lab with a final grade of 70 or higher taken within five years OR a grade of "C" or better in CH091 and CH092 or CH131 taken within five years.
+- Chemistry: High school chemistry with a lab and a final numerical grade of 70 or higher taken within seven years OR a letter grade of "C" or better in CH091, CH092, CH111, CH112, or CH131 taken within seven years.

 Prerequisites can be taken at other colleges.
-Consult MVCC's Career and Transfer Office at (315) 731-5808 to find out if those classes meet the minimum criteria.
-Credit-bearing prerequisite courses will require a grade of "C" or better.)
+Consult the Associate Dean of Nursing's office to find out if those classes meet the minimum criteria.

-Applicants may have NO MORE THAN ONE repeat in any of the above prerequisite college courses within three years of applying to the Nursing Program.
+- Applicants may have no more than one repeat, as a result of an F- failure, W- withdrawal, or "D" grade in any of the above prerequisite courses within five years of applying to the nursing program.

 Nursing Program Facts

-- Students get “hands-on experience” starting the first semester
+• Students receive "hands-on" experience starting the first semester

-- Small clinical groups - approximately 7 per group
+• Small clinical groups are available - approximately seven (7) per group

-We offer a 64-hour Capstone experience the last semester
+• The program offers a 64-hour Capstone experience in the final semester of the program